christopherallanperry/DatingApp/README.md

 ```
 $ ng serve
 ```
-If it doesn't do so automatically, navigate to `http://localhost:4200/`, to see the Angular SPA page
+If it doesn't do so automatically, navigate to `http://localhost:4200/`, to see the Angular SPA page, register a username and password to have a look at how the app works inside.

-End with an example of getting some data out of the system or using it for a little demo
+Note: Should you need to change the port the server is running on, this is configured in `DatingApp-SPA/e2e/protractor.conf.js`

 ## Running the tests